zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/zeppelin/zeppelin.md

 <a href="https://zeppelin.apache.org/" target="\_blank">Zeppelin</a> is web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala, Python, R and more.

-In this lab, you will deploy **Apache Zeppelin** notebook to Oracle Kubernetes infrastructure and create a simple notebook to **MySQL HeatWave**.
+In this lab, you will deploy **Zeppelin** notebook to Oracle Kubernetes infrastructure and create a simple notebook to **MySQL HeatWave**.

 **Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications.
 Unlike most other vendors, Oracle Cloud Infrastructure provides Container Engine for Kubernetes as a free service that runs on higher-performance, lower-cost compute shapes.